-Once ulcers have developed, changes in management alone are usually not enough to remedy the problem.
+Once ulcers have developed, changes in management alone are usually not sufficient to remedy the problem.
 Omeprazole paste given orally is usually recommended as an initial treatment with a gradual reduction to a maintenance dose.
 This medication must NOT be mixed with feed and must be given directly into the horse's mouth on an empty stomach.
 It is also advisable to with-hold feed for at least 30 minutes after treatment.
-Depending on the location of the ulcers some horses may also require additional treatment such as mucosal protectants or dietary supplements such as our Gastric Assist.
+Depending on the location of the ulcers some horses may also require additional treatment such as mucosal protectants.
 EGUS is curable but will require long-term management to prevent recurrence.
-If your horse doesn't respond to the initial oral medications, they may need omeprazole to be given systemically either by intravenous or intramuscular injections.